 Throughout the apprenticeships, the charities will also contribute case studies and CEO Masterclasses open to Queen Mary traditional students.

-The charities taking on apprentices this year are:
+The charities taking on apprentices in 2019 are:

 - Action For Children

 - Alzheimer's Society

 - Queen Mary, University of London Students' Union

 Apprentice Shania Thomas, 19, from Chiswick said: “Coming from a disadvantaged background I think about how I can help other people and be a role model.
 This degree will help us find out how to do something about the problems we see.
 Being a role model in the BAME community has partly motivated me to do this.”

 - Find out more about our Degree Apprenticeship here.

 - Read more about the Degree Apprenticeship launch event in The Guardian.